Imbalancement/wazuh-ad-kerberoasting-detection-lab/README.md

 setspn.exe execution from workstations
 Unusual Kerberos ticket requests from non-administrative endpoints PowerShell commands related to Kerberos, SPNs, or ticket activity

+### ✅ Conclusion

+This lab successfully demonstrated a Kerberoasting-style detection workflow in an Active Directory environment using Wazuh and native Windows telemetry.

+The investigation confirmed that a service account with an SPN could be discovered, a Kerberos service ticket could be requested, and the resulting activity could be validated through Windows Security logs and Wazuh SIEM telemetry.

+This project demonstrates practical skills in Active Directory security, Kerberos analysis, Windows event investigation, Wazuh SIEM usage, and blue-team detection engineering.